masgeek/user-portal/wp-content/plugins/automatic-youtube-gallery/README.txt

 == Upgrade Notice ==

-= 2.2.0 =
+= 2.5.6 =

-Introduces several bug fixes.
+Upgraded to the latest version of the Freemius SDK for enhanced compatibility.
 [See changelog](https://wordpress.org/plugins/automatic-youtube-gallery/#developers)